Oat Milk: Nutrition, Health Benefits, And How To Prepare

 Which is better: almond or oat milk?

 Both almond milk and oat milk are beneficial for your health.
 Oat milk is low-fat and is rich in protein, iron and sodium (1).
-Almond milk is low in calories and carbohydrates and rich in calcium (8).
+While almond milk benefits are attributed to its low calories and carbohydrates, and rich calcium content (8).
 You can choose as per your preference.

 Is oat milk good for your skin?